Space Station 13: Gameplay

 Space Station 13's gameplay is based on the content, settings, and code applied on the game server.
 Due to the largely open-source nature of the game, sessions are typically hosted on user-maintained and customized game servers, which can alter or vary the gameplay experience.
 Sessions are played in rounds, where players can create a customized character, begin playing with a randomly generated one, or use a previously existing character.
 Players can choose different jobs, such as janitor, engineer, or clown, which dictate their roles and responsibilities.
 Sessions are usually isolated from each other, so players can choose to change their job, character, or playstyle in between rounds.

 Screenshots depicting the user interfaces of Goonstation (left) and /tg/station 13 (right), both forks of a source release of Goonstation in 2010; a more extreme example of diversity between servers.

 The player can interact with nearly any object or being in the game world in a context-sensitive fashion.
 Different results will occur depending on many variables in any given interaction (e.g., using a crowbar on another player would attack them, but using it on a floorboard would pry it up).
 Additionally, depending on the server, the player can change their character's 'intent' between four different states (Help, Disarm, Grab, Harm), which will further influence actions taken.
 For example, using the player's hands on a fallen character with help intent would help them up from the ground, while using harm intent could punch or kick them.
 Additionally, some servers use a "combat mode" system that assigns these intents to the left and right mouse buttons, with a single key to alternate between two modes that have different effects.
 Some servers also entirely lack the intent/combat mode system.
 Controls can differ greatly between servers, but WASD/arrow key-based movement and a "hand" system are fairly consistent.

-The game fully simulates power, biology, atmosphere, chemistry, and other complex object and environmental interactions depending on game settings.
+The game simulates atmospheric mechanics, power grids, chemistry, and biology in real time rather than relying on scripted events.
+It originally began as an atmospheric simulation program, and the engine still tracks gas mixes, room pressure, pipe loops, heat transfer, and explosive decompression.
+These atmospheric factors tie into an overall electrical grid that routes power from engines, such as black holes or volatile crystals, through wiring and local area controllers to individual equipment.
+Most server codebases also track individual character organs, blood volume, toxins, and internal injuries alongside a chemical mixing system where reagents react and combust based on temperature and ratios.

 While different servers may have their unique station constructs, generally, there are eight departments aboard the station.
 Supply and Service are also often grouped in the Civilian category.